-Across the site, which also includes a significant amount of new build, The General will provide 205 one to four bedroom new and converted apartments.
-The homes, now available and occupied in the listed part of the site, include a converted chapel, triplex apartments with glazed upper floors and a penthouse apartment in the unique octagonal tower.
+Across the site, which also includes a significant amount of new build, The General provides 205 one to four bedroom new and converted apartments.
+The homes in the listed part of the site, include a converted chapel, triplex apartments with glazed upper floors and a penthouse apartment in the unique octagonal tower.

 Three new restaurants at street level, including the Michelin starred Casamia, bring a new, vibrant social scene and economic prosperity to this part of Bristol.

 The hospital was operational when our design development started in 2011, so intrusive structural investigations were managed with great care.
 However, our close interaction with the facilities team helped the whole project team to gain a deep understanding of the building and keep the design programme on schedule.

 Working within the constrictions of an early 20th century concrete frame building, our design approach is based on the importance of heavy work being discreet or aesthetically pleasing.
 Highlights include:

 - Primary structural alterations designed to allow column walls to be removed to free up usable floor space.
 To reduce the amount of complex or risky temporary works, we delivered structural works that could be installed before any existing structure was removed.

 - Large box frames installed into loadbearing walls to open up spaces between rooms.
 Different levels of intrusion into the fabric were assessed to deliver the most cost-effective conversion solution.

 - Existing loft spaces were structurally altered to bring them into the development to maximise the net lettable space.